Henoch-Schonlein purpura

 Overview

-Henoch-Schonlein purpura (also known as IgA vasculitis) is a disorder that causes the small blood vessels in your skin, joints, intestines and kidneys to become inflamed and bleed.
+Henoch-Schonlein purpura causes the small blood vessels in the skin, joints, intestines and kidneys to become inflamed and bleed.
+This condition also is called IgA vasculitis.

-The most striking feature of this form of vasculitis is a purplish rash, typically on the lower legs and buttocks.
-Henoch-Schonlein purpura can also cause abdominal pain and aching joints.
-Rarely, serious kidney damage can occur.
+The most noticeable symptom of this form of vasculitis is a rash that often appears on the legs and feet.
+Henoch-Schonlein purpura also can cause belly pain and aching joints.
+Rarely, the condition may cause serious kidney damage.

 Symptoms

 - Digestive tract symptoms.
-Many children with Henoch-Schonlein purpura develop belly pain, nausea, vomiting and bloody stools.
-These symptoms sometimes occur before the rash appears.
+Many people with Henoch-Schonlein purpura develop belly pain, nausea and vomiting.
+They also may have black, tarry or bloody stools.
+These symptoms sometimes happen before the rash appears.

 - Kidney involvement.
-Henoch-Schonlein purpura can also affect the kidneys.
-In most cases, this shows up as protein or blood in the urine, which you may not even know is there unless you have a urine test done.
-Usually this goes away once the illness passes, but some people develop persistent kidney disease.
+Henoch-Schonlein purpura can affect the kidneys.
+This typically doesn't cause any noticeable symptoms.
+But a urine test may show protein or blood in the urine when kidneys are affected.
+Usually this goes away once the illness passes.
+Rarely, some people develop kidney disease that lasts a long time.

 When to see a doctor